-Limitation of Approval: Construction of the improvements covered by any site plan approval must be substantially commenced within twelve (12) months of the date upon which the approval was granted.
-If construction has not been substantially commenced and substantially completed within the specified period, the approval shall be null and void.
-The applicant may request an extension of the approval deadline prior to expiration of the period.
-Such request must be in writing and must be made to the Planning Board.
-The Planning Board may grant up to two (2), six (6) month extensions to the periods if the approved plan conforms to the ordinances in effect at the time the extension is granted and any and all federal and state approvals and permits are current.
+Expiration of Approval: Construction of the improvements covered by any site plan approval must be substantially commenced with 12 months of the date upon which the approval was granted.
+If construction has not been substantially commenced within 12 months of the date upon which approval was granted, the approval shall be null and void.
+If construction has not been substantially completed within 24 months of the date upon which approval was granted or within a time period as specified by the Planning Board, the approval shall be null and void.
+The applicant may request an extension of the period.
+Such request must be made in writing and must be made to the Planning Board.
+The Planning Board may grant up to two one-year extensions to the period if the approved plan conforms to the ordinances in effect at the time the extension is granted and any and all federal and state approvals and permits are current.

 Standard Condition of Approval: This approval is dependent upon and limited to the proposals and plans contained in the application and supporting documents submitted by the applicant.
-Any variation from the plans, proposals and supporting documents, except de minimus changes as so determined by the Town Planner which do not affect approval standards, is subject to review and approval of the Planning Board prior to implementation.
+Any variation from the plans, proposals and supporting documents, except de minimis changes as so determined by the Town Planner which do not affect approval standards, is subject to review and approval of the Planning Board prior to implementation.

-Conditions of Approval:
+Conditions of Amendment Approval: